squashmvp/BK-The-Cave-of-Dreams/BK-TheCaveOfDreams/README.txt

 Contact me if you need assistance.

 Notes:
+  Collectibles in Game: 31 Jiggies, 300 Notes, 10 Mumbo Tokens, 12 Honeycombs

   Make sure to experiment with the controls as much as possible when you begin.
   Especially the camera controls.
 R is a pretty good button.

   You need 300 notes to access the 50 note door secret.
 The note doors in Grand Piano do not have a requirement.

   Cheato gives you a description of the levels and their whole deal.
+Don't ignore Cheato please.
+Cheato does not deserve that.

-  If you fall in Grand Piano, don't ground pound so you don't lose your notes.
+  If you fall in Grand Piano 1, don't ground pound or attack so you don't lose your notes.

 **Bugs and Stuff**
 Totals Screen does not work(Checklist provided in HTML form), Empty Honeycombs